CprimeLearningLabs/terraform-azure-intro/labs/lab-3.3-Virtual_Machine/lab3.3-virtual_machine.md

 ### Connect to the virtual machine

+Let's try checking that the infrastructure actually works by connecting to the virtual machine.

-To connect to the virtual machine, you need the public IP.
+To connect to the virtual machine, you need its public IP.
 You can get this in a couple ways:

 1. Run terraform show